 Key holder responsibilities

-- Once notified, pick up requested keys at the FMS Service Center with an University ID or government issued identification.
+Once notified, pick up requested keys at the FMS Service Center with a University ID or government-issued identification.

 FLS Lock Shop responsibilities

-- Follow Facilities Standard Operating Procedure 081, which details process and methods for issuing and managing keys and cards.
+Follow Facilities Standard Operating Procedure 081, which details the process and methods for issuing and managing keys and cards.

 Approving authorities shall keep a list of approved key holders and conduct an audit of key holders and user access annually.
 Departments shall cooperate with FMS in key audits of department employees and shall be notified in advance when their key audit will be conducted.
 The key audit process is detailed in the UNR Facilities Standard Operating Procedures 081.